ChewKeanHo/license-proprietary/README.md

-1. Changed `Software` to `Product` so that the license can be expanded to non-software product licensing usage (e.g. graphics, video, manufacturing design, etc) without needing to spin multiple licenses; AND
+1. Changed `Software` to `Product` so that the license can be expanded to non-software product licensing usage (e.g. graphics, video, manufacturing design, audio, etc) without needing to spin multiple outbound licenses; AND
 2. Added license assignment, ratification, and tenure section to specify when and how is the license applied; AND
 3. Added version controlled clauses for which version shall be in effect by